adebola-io/whirlwind/docs/roadmap/ideas/external-functions.md

 ## Semantics

 -  **These declarations will only be allowed in the global scope to prevent stories that touch**.
+-  **External functions cannot have generic parameters, since they do not belong in the scope of Whirlwind.**

 ## Resource Types